The Annales Cambriae are a complex of Cambro-Latin chronicles compiled or derived from diverse sources at Saint David’s in Dyfed, Wales.

 The Principal Versions of Annales Cambriae

-Manuscript A is written in a hand of c AD 1100/1130, and inserted without title into a manuscript (MS) of the Historia Brittonum where it is immediately followed by a pedigree for Owain ap Hywel (who died AD 988).
-Although no explicit chronology is given in the MS, its annals seem to run from c AD 445 to AD 977, making it likely that the text belongs to the second half of the Tenth Century AD (if indeed the assumed dates are close to correct).
+Manuscript A is written in a mid tenth century hand of c AD 1100/1130, is therefore the oldest surviving copy, and is inserted without title into a manuscript (MS) of the middle ages Welsh history, Historia Brittonum, where it is immediately followed by a pedigree for Owain ap Hywel (who died AD 988).
+Although no explicit chronology is given in the MS, its Welsh annals seem to run from c AD 445 to AD 977, making it likely that the text belongs to the second half of the Tenth Century AD (if indeed the assumed dates are close to correct).
 The beginning date ascribed to Year 1 of the Annales is arbitrary.

 B was written, probably at the Cistercian abbey of Neath, at the end of the Thirteenth Century AD.
 It is entitled Annales ab orbe condito adusque A. D. mcclxxxvi (AD 1286).